 Most side effects from vaccination are mild, such as soreness, swelling, or redness at the injection site.
 Some vaccines are associated with fever, rash, and achiness.
-Serious side effects are rare, but may include life-threatening allergic reaction or seizure.
+Serious side effects are rare, but may include seizure or life-threatening allergic reaction.

 A possible side effect resulting from a vaccination is known as an adverse event.

 Each year, American babies (1 year old and younger) receive more than 10 million vaccinations.
 During the first year of life, a significant number of babies suffer serious, life-threatening illnesses and medical events, such as Sudden Infant Death Syndrome (SIDS).
 Additionally, it is during the first year that congenital conditions may become evident.
 Therefore, due to chance alone, many babies will experience a medical event in close proximity to a vaccination.
 This does not mean, though, that the event is in fact related to the immunization.
 The challenge is to determine when a medical event is directly related to a vaccination.